Far-right politics in Serbia: Influence

 Jim Dowson, a British far-right activist, and his Knights Templar International organisation had supplied bullet-proof vests and radios to Serbian groups in Kosovo.
-Dowson had regularly accompanied with Aleksandr Dugin and former British National Party leader Nick Griffin in Serbia.
+Dowson had regularly accompanied Aleksandr Dugin and former British National Party leader Nick Griffin in Serbia.
 In late 2017, far-right groups threatened to murder Marinika Tepić, an opposition politician, after criticising Jim Dowson's visits to Serbia.
-Robert Rundo, the co-founder of the white supremacist Rise Above Movement (RAM), had appeared and recorded videos in Serbia through out of 2020.
+Robert Rundo, the co-founder of the white supremacist Rise Above Movement (RAM), had appeared and recorded videos in Serbia throughout 2020.
 Russia had also solidified its presence in Serbian politics through connections with far-right parties; it had also asserted itself as a "protector of traditional values" and an alternative to the West.
-Sources claim that between 100 and 300 Serb "foreign fighters" joined the Russo-Ukrainian War on the side of Russia; Aleksandar Vučić, the president of Serbia, claimed that the foreign fighters were mercenaries, while others had stated that they were motivated by the sense of "nationalist solidarity".
+Sources claim that between 100 and 300 Serb "foreign fighters" joined the Russo-Ukrainian War on the side of Russia; Aleksandar Vučić, the president of Serbia, claimed that the foreign fighters were mercenaries, while others stated that they were motivated by a sense of "nationalist solidarity".
 Some had received media attention, such as Dejan Berić.
 Some Serb foreign fighters had even joined pro-Russian paramilitary groups in Syria.

 The Serbian far-right made a major impact on domestic terrorists such as Anders Behring Breivik and Brenton Tarrant.
 Far-right groups in Serbia had also followed the trend of the global far-right such as showing populist tendencies and representing themselves as the protectors of the "people" and "free speech".
 The growth of global far-right views, such as anti-immigrant views, had also spread in Serbia.
 Although the socio-economic situation of individuals, insufficient trust in institutions, and the inconsistent attitude of the state towards the far-right had also influenced the rise of anti-immigration.

 History

 Yugoslavia

 Following World War I, the Kingdom of Serbs, Croats and Slovenes was established.
 The state was composed of multiple ethnic groups, with the Serbs being the most populous group.
-It was initially a liberal Parliamentary Democracy, although in 1929, Alexander I imposed a dictatorship which lasted until 1934, and renamed the state to Yugoslavia.
+It was initially a liberal parliamentary democracy, although in 1929, Alexander I imposed a dictatorship that lasted until 1934, and renamed the state to Yugoslavia.
 Alexander I's regime was described as "conservative authoritarian".
 During the interwar period, fascists and advocates of other far-right political movements in Yugoslavia received little support and some of them were even repressed by Alexander I's regime.
 The display of antisemitism in Yugoslavia was also rare.